GRIPS

 India Indian National Centre for Ocean Information Services (INCOIS), MoES

-Indonesia Indonesian Agency for Meteorological, Climatological and Geophysics (BMKG); Ministry of Public Works and Housing; National Agency for Disaster Management (BNPB)
+Indonesia National Agency for Disaster Management (BNPB); Indonesian Agency for Meteorological, Climatological and Geophysics (BMKG); Ministry of Public Works and Housing; National Research and Innovation Agency (BRIN)

-Malawi Dept. of Disaster Management Affairs; Mmbelwa District Council; Nkhotakota District Council
+Malawi Department of Disaster Management Affairs; Mmbelwa District Council; Nkhotakota District Council; Mchinji District Council; Nsanje District Council; Chitipa District Council

 Malaysia Public Works Department(JKR)